HigherOrderCO/Bend/docs/compiler-options.md

 λa λb (match a { 0: λc c; +: λd d } b)
 ```

-When `linearize-matches-extra`, linearizes all vars used in the arms.
+When the `linearize-matches-extra` option is used, linearizes all vars used in the arms.

 example:
 ```rs